Welcome to 2013-2014 academic year.

 Once the document is sent to the printer, login to the touch screen monitors next to the printers to retrieve your document using the same username and password you used to login to the computer.
 Cost: B&W: 10 cents; Colour: 50 cents.

-A scanner is available for public use opposite the Access Services Desk on the second floor.
-There is no charge for the use of this scanner, and it is capable of scanning in black & white, grey, or colour.
-For help using the scanner, please ask at the Access Services Desk.
+You can scan from any of the library photocopiers and email the output to yourself.
+There is no charge for the use of photocopiers to scan, and it is capable of scanning in black & white, grey, or colour.
+For help using the photocopier to scan, please ask at the Access Services Desk.

 A self-checkout machine has been installed opposite the Access Services Desk on the second floor.